 Chapter 12 of the Fairfax County Code applies to rental agreements for dwelling units located within Fairfax County.
 Chapter 12 establishes policies that govern relationships between tenants and landlords, and outlines the duties of Consumer Affairs and the Tenant Landlord Commission.
 Section 12-1-2 of this code requires landlords to post a sign containing a notice of the existence of the Tenant-Landlord Commission and the contact information for Consumer Affairs.

-If you believe your landlord has failed to perform their maintenance or repair duties as defined in Virginia codes or in the lease agreement as it relates to health, safety or habitability issues, a tenant may consider paying rent in an escrow account in the Fairfax County General District Court.
-If your landlord is governed by the Virginia Residential Landlord and Tenant Act (VRLTA), review § 55-248.27.
-If your landlord is not governed by the VRLTA, review § 55-225.12.
+If you believe your landlord has failed to perform their maintenance or repair duties as defined in the Virginia Residential Landlord and Tenant Act (VRLTA) or in the lease agreement as it relates to health, safety or habitability issues, a tenant may consider paying rent in an escrow account in the Fairfax County General District Court.
+A tenant should review § 55.1-1244 of the VRLTA.
 To request the rent escrow account, a tenant must file the Tenant's Assertion and Complaint Form in the Fairfax County General District Court.
 Since this is a legal procedure, consider talking with a lawyer for information and guidance.

 Virginia’s state building codes and regulations are administered through the Virginia Uniform Statewide Building Code.
 To find out about property maintenance, and fire and health codes, contact the Fairfax County Department of Code Compliance.
 Information is also available from the